2. Material Accounting Policies

 b) Compensated absences is accounted for using the projected unit credit method, on the basis of actuarial valuations carried out by third party actuaries at each Balance Sheet date.
 Actuarial gains and losses arising from experience adjustments and changes in actuarial assumptions are charged or credited to profit and loss in the period in which they arise.

 c) Contribution to Provident Fund, a defined contribution plan, is made in accordance with the statute, and is recognised as an expense in the year in which employees have rendered services.
+No further liability of the Company once contribution is made.

-d) The liability or asset recognised in the balance sheet in respect of gratuity plans is the present value of the defined benefit obligation at the end of the reporting period less the fair value of plan assets.
+d) The liability or asset recognised in the Balance Sheet in respect of gratuity plans is the present value of the defined benefit obligation at the end of the reporting period less the fair value of plan assets.
 The defined benefit obligation is calculated annually by actuaries using the projected unit credit method.

-The present value of the defined benefit obligation denominated in Indian Rupees (?) is determined by discounting the estimated future cash outflows by reference to market yields at the end of the reporting period on government bonds that have terms approximating to the terms of the related obligation.
+The present value of the defined benefit obligation denominated in Indian Rupees (?) is determined by discounting the estimated future cash outflows by reference to market yields at the end of the reporting period on Government bonds that have terms approximating to the terms of the related obligation.

-The net Interest expense is calculated by applying the discount rate to the net balance of the defined benefit obligation and the fair value of plan assets.
-This cost is included in employee benefit expense in the statement of profit and loss.
+The net interest expense is calculated by applying the discount rate to the net balance of the defined benefit obligation and the fair value of plan assets.
+This cost is included in employee benefit expense in the Statement of Profit and Loss.

 Re-measurement gains and losses arising from experience adjustments and changes in actuarial assumptions are recognised in the period in which they occur, directly in other comprehensive income.